 Every major county in Florida has their own rules and regulations regarding roof work, so be sure to check in with your municipality to see what the specific restrictions/regulations may be, but, in a nutshell, a roofing contractor must be licensed, insured, have worker's compensation and install all materials according to the Florida Building Code and the installation approval method by the County.

 Don't leave your roof up to chance.
 Violating any of the legalities revolving around roofing could lead to giant fines from both the County and the State of Florida for both the roofer and the Owner of the property.
 It also devalues your home as there's no proof of reparation/re-roof with the property appraiser and creates an extra cost when selling your property in order to make illegal roofwork legal.

 Pay Your Way

 Pay it upfront, at the end, or over time.

 Our financing options allow you to pay in whatever way is most convenient for you.
 In general, we require a 20% deposit to begin the job, and then the final 80% is due upon completion of the job.

 However, we allow paying more than 20% as a deposit in exchange for a discount on the job.
 We can also accommodate paying over time by giving you finance options that provide a low monthly payment for your roof.
 We can even finance the job through Ygrene if you'd like to explore that option.
 The bottom line is: we want to help you get under a new roof.

 Who We Work With

-There are lots of manufacturers of shingle products here in South Florida.
+There are lots of manufacturers of TPO products here in South Florida.
 Feel free to click on the links to learn more about these companies and the products they make, which will ultimately go on your roof.
 Please note that not every product is available in every region of South Florida.
 For more information on specific products, please contact us directly.